Knrcs/Knrcs/README.md

 ### Hi there 👋

-My name is Knrc and I am an 20 years old Web, Game-developer, artist and a very creative person.
+My name is Knrc and I am an 21 years old Web, Game-developer, artist and a very creative person.

 - 🔭 I’m currently working on:
   * On a game called [Redacted] and TBH Creature
-  * 3 different Websites
-  *
+  * Currently studying Game Creation

 - 🌱 I’m currently learning
-  * C++
+  * C++ for Unreal
-  * C#
+  * C# for Unity
-  * Typescript

 - 📫 How to reach me: